-In January 2019, the Company adopted a Phantom Equity Plan authorizing the issuance of up to 10,000 Phantom Equity Units.
+The Company has a Phantom Equity Plan authorizing the issuance of up to 10,000 Phantom Equity Units.
 Under the plan, equity-based compensation shall be based upon the award of Phantom Equity Units, the value of which is related to the performance and ultimate sale of the Company.
 Phantom Equity Units vest over a 4-year period according to the award agreement.
-In accordance with ASC 718 Compensation - Stock Compensation, the Company has not recognized any expense related to the Phantom Equity Units as the triggering event or sale of the Company has not yet occurred.
+In accordance with ASC Topic 718 Compensation - Stock Compensation, the Company has not recognized any expense related to the Phantom Equity Units as the triggering event or sale of the Company has not yet occurred.
 At the time the triggering event does occur, the Company will recognize the required expense associated with these units.